pshdev0/utils/coursera-auto-download/README.md

 1. Open up a bash terminal and run e.g. `sh auto-download-3.sh` to process the text file.
 2. The bash script will automatically create student ID folders and download all the zip files.

-*WARNING* - there is an `unzip` command in there too, but I commented it out as I haven't had time to test it yet.
-You may want to uncomment it and give it a whirl.
+*NOTE* - I seem to be missing the `unzip` command, so it just appears as a tentative comment ATM, so will add it at a later date!

 **Summary**